 Inspiring Our Youth to Succeed

 “Inspiring Our Youth to Succeed” is a mission-focused tenet of the Boule and reflects our deep passion, strong commitment, and high regard for achievement.
 Our focus is on development of young black males through mentoring, educational, and networking opportunities.
 Our goal is to raise their academic expectations and to help them to excel in the classroom and beyond.

 Beta Sigma Boulé has received coveted grants and special recognition from the Grand Boulé for outstanding engagement in several social action programs and partnerships that benefit black youth, families, and communities.
 Included are the following partnerships:

-Naismith Memorial Basketball Hall of Fame – The global stage for the game of basketball and Beta Sigma Boulé’s strategic partner and co-sponsor of the Education & Leadership Luncheon, an Enshrinement Weekend activity that celebrates the achievements of high school students, primarily African American males, and exposes them to inspirational messages from Basketball Hall of Famers.
+Naismith Memorial Basketbal Hall of Fame – The global stage for the game of basketball and Beta Sigma Boulé’s strategic partner and co-sponsor of the Education & Leadership Luncheon, an Enshrinement Weekend activity that celebrates the achievements of high school students, primarily African American Males, and exposes them to inspirational messages from Basketball Hall of Famers.

-A Better Chance Amherst – A national residential high school program for young scholars of color who come from educationally underserved school districts to matriculate at Amherst Regional High School and prepare for college and future leadership roles in the broader community.
+A Better Chance Amherst – A national residential high school program for the young scholars of color who come from educational underserved school districts to matriculate at Amherst Regional High School and prepare for college and future leadership roles in the broader community.

 Martin Luther King Jr. Family Services – Springfield’s premier family resource center and sponsor of an annual HBCU college tour and local or regional black college fairs.